ONS-Innovation/keh-github-scraper-batch/README.md

 terraform apply -var-file=env/dev/dev.tfvars
 ```

-When the terraform has applied successfully the running task will have been replaced by a task running the container version you specified in the tfvars file
+When the terraform has applied successfully the running lambda will have been updated to the latest terrafrom configuration and image on ECR.